Equal Educational Opportunity Policy

 State and Federal Agency Complaints

-In addition to the above, an individual who believes he or she has been subjected to illegal discrimination may file a formal complaint with the government agencies listed below.
+In addition to the above, an individual who believes they have been subjected to illegal discrimination may file a formal complaint with the government agencies listed below.
 Using the college’s complaint process does not prohibit an individual from filing a complaint with either of these agencies.
-Claims filed with MCAD or must be filed within 300 days from the date of the alleged violation.
+Claims filed with MCAD must be filed within 300 days from the date of the alleged violation and complaints filed with OCR must be filed within 180 days of the alleged discriminatory act.

 Massachusetts Commission Against Discrimination (MCAD)